Author Daniel Pink once pointed out that in this new digital environment, there are essentially two types of video content:

 Lisa is famous world-wide now and performs incredible “stage shows” on every continent.

-Another “couch show” I’ve very proud of is Second Verdict.
+Another “couch show” I’m very proud of is Second Verdict.
 This courtroom docu-drama aired on PAX during a rough period in that network’s history.
 PAX was transitioning from religious programming to docu-dramas and in the process essentially lost its entire audience.
 Consequently, Second Verdict hasn’t been seen by a wide audience – and that’s unfortunate since the people who participated in the show were gripping, engaging television at its best.
 I created the series and wrote every episode.
 Here is one of my favorites:

 Very recently, I moved into the genre of comedy.
 I was hired by the richest man in Australia to produce an 8-episode series following him anonymously doing a stand-up comedy tour across the United States with three other comics.
 Done in participation with the L.A.
 School of Comedy and longtime friend Sunda Croonquist (who also appeared in Second Verdict), here is a pilot/sizzle – I can’t show you the completed episodes – of a “phone show” I wrote and edited myself: